GoogleChrome/web.dev/src/site/content/en/blog/centering-in-css/index.md

 What types of things break your centering strategies?
 What other challenges could be added to the resilience ringer?
 I considered translation and an auto-height switch on the container… what else!?

 Now that you know how I did it, how would you?!
 Let's diversify our approaches and learn all the ways to build on the web.
+Follow the codelab with this post to create your own centering example, just like the one's in this post.
-Create a [Glitch](https://glitch.com), [tweet me](https://twitter.com/argyleink) your version, and I'll add it to the [Community remixes](#community-remixes) section below.
+[Tweet me](https://twitter.com/argyleink) your version, and I'll add it to the [Community remixes](#community-remixes) section below.